 It’s unusual for a company to have an individual role dedicated to product differentiation, which means it can be hard to know who takes responsibility.

-As Marketing takes ownership of how a product or brand is communicated, it is often left to them to identify exactly what USPs they promote.
+As Marketing takes ownership of how a product or brand is communicated through its marketing mix, it is often left to them to identify exactly what USPs they promote.

 But it’s not quite as clean cut as that.

 In fact, product differentiation can, and should, come from anywhere in your business.
 Any aspect of a product can differentiate it from another, which is why product differentiation much a multi-stakeholder consideration.

 As ‘owners’ of the product, a product team will be working toward a clear product vision (as outlined in the product roadmap).

 Typically this product vision will have been formulated through customer insights and user research, so the product team are likely to have a clear view of the differentiating factors that actually resonate with end users.